 Recording helps to summarise damages, communicate and prioritise, and find effective solutions to save time and money.

 - perform detailed inspections – every nook and corner

 - take specific notes on each damage, brand of fixtures, sizes, orientation,

 - take detailed photos

 Checkout How to do a Detailed Inspection of your Property

 Redesign for Future use cases

 Take the opportunity to re-design by including all the important use cases of people who would live in the near future.
-You basically are going to cut down on things you do not need.

 - having kitchen interior baskets for two dust bins, one for wet waste and one for dry, part of waste segregation

 - having mild neutral colours for interiors and walls to easily maintain and maximise sunlight